GitMuhammadAli/nova-plus/Documentation.md

 **Invite Acceptance:**
 1. User clicks invite link or uses token
-2. System validates token (not expired, not used)
+2. System validates token (not expired, active)
-3. User creates account with invite details
+3. User creates account with invite details (name, email, password)
 4. User is assigned to company with specified role
-5. Invite is marked as used
+5. **Invite is automatically deleted from database** (single-use enforcement)
-6. JWT tokens are generated and returned
+6. JWT tokens are generated and set as HttpOnly cookies
+7. User is automatically logged in and redirected to dashboard

 **Invite Token Format:**
 - Random UUID or cryptographically secure string
-- Stored in database with expiration date
+- Stored in database with expiration date (default: 3 days)
-- Single-use (marked as `isUsed: true` after acceptance)
+- Single-use (invite is **deleted** from database after successful acceptance)
+- Invites remain valid until expiration or manual deletion by admin/manager

 ---